dotnet/dotnet-monitor/documentation/configuration.md

 ### Metrics Urls

 In addition to the ordinary diagnostics urls that `dotnet monitor` binds to, it also binds to metric urls that only expose the `/metrics` endpoint.
 Unlike the other endpoints, the metrics urls do not require authentication.
-Unless you enable collection of custom providers that may contain sensitive business logic, it is generally consider safe to expose metrics endpoints.
+Unless you enable collection of custom providers that may contain sensitive business logic, it is generally considered safe to expose metrics endpoints.

 Metrics urls can configured via the command line: